AzureMentor/microsoft-graph-docs/concepts/cross-device-app-configuration.md

 ### Step 4: Configure support for cross-platform push notifications (optional)
 If you've opted to configure your cross-device app in the Windows Dev Center, you can enable support for cross-platform push notifications by providing the credentials you use with the APIs for Android and iOS push messaging platforms.
 These are required if you're using the Project Rome SDKs for iOS and Android and you want to do more than publish user activities.
 If you're using Project Rome APIs for Microsoft Graph only, you don't need to perform this step.
 You can associate up to 10 sets of credentials per platform.

+> [!IMPORTANT]
->**Important:** Do not store push notification credentials in an externally hosted JSON file.
+> Do not store push notification credentials in an externally hosted JSON file.

 To find the IDs: